 What Is Asana Calendar Anyway?

-Asana Calendar delivers an ability to view tasks for a project in a calendar format.
+Asana Calendar delivers the ability to view tasks for a project in a calendar format.
 It is one of the view options for Asana projects, along with Kanban boards, a list format, and Timeline.

 Certain types of projects lend themselves to using a calendar view, such as projects with inflexible due dates.
 When planning a big event, such as a kickoff luncheon, seeing which tasks are upcoming and what’s most important can be helpful for a successful result.